epsilon537/boxlambda/_posts/23-03-05-understanding-vera.markdown

 ------------------
 The Layer Render's implementation is, conceptually at least, reasonably straightforward:

-1. Depending on the scanline index and the current position in the Line Buffer, it retrieves the appropriate map entry from Main RAM (assuming Tile Mode).
+1. Depending on the scanline index and the current position in the Line Buffer, it retrieves the appropriate map entry from VRAM (assuming Tile Mode).
-2. It retrieves the corresponding tile pixel data, also from Main RAM.
+2. It retrieves the corresponding tile pixel data, also from VRAM.
 3. It writes out the pixel data to the next few positions in the Line Buffer.

-Steps 1 and 2 are always sequential, but as much as possible they overlap with step 3, i.e. while pixel data is being rendered out to the Line Buffer, new map and/or tile data is being retrieved from Main RAM.
+Steps 1 and 2 are always sequential, but as much as possible they overlap with step 3, i.e. while pixel data is being rendered out to the Line Buffer, new map and/or tile data is being retrieved from VRAM.

 Below you see the waveform of the Layer Renderer operating in 8bpp Tile Mode, 8 pixel wide tiles.
 One full FSM (Finite State Machine) cycle is shown, i.e. the pattern between the two vertical cursors is repeating.
-You can see the Main RAM reads (*buf_strobe* and *bus_ack*) happening in parallel with the Line Buffer writes (*lb_wridx_r*).
+You can see the VRAM reads (*buf_strobe* and *bus_ack*) happening in parallel with the Line Buffer writes (*lb_wridx_r*).
 You can also see how the Renderer FSM cycles through its states (*fetch map*, *wait fetch map*, *fetch tile*, *wait fetch tile*, *render*, etc.).

 ![Layer Rendering Waveform.](../assets/layer_render_l0_only_tile_mode_8bpp_tile_w_8.jpg)